bw0rth/pync/docs/source/usage/remote-command-exec.rst

 ========================
 Remote Command Execution
 ========================

 .. warning::
-   | Please BE CAREFUL with this functionality as it could expose your system to attackers.
+   | * Be CAREFUL and RESPONSIBLE with this
+     functionality.
-   | Also, please DO NOT use this functionality for evil purposes.
+   | * Please DO NOT use this functionality
+     for evil purposes.

 The **-e** option allows you to execute a process and have that process' stdin/stdout/stderr be connected to the network socket.